How Big Is 25 Cubic Yards? See The Shocking Size That Could Save Your Next Project

 Q: How many bags of cement are in 25 cubic yards?

 A: One bag of Portland cement (50 lb) is about 0.5 cubic feet.
 That’s 0.0185 cubic yards.
 So 25 cubic yards is roughly 1,350 bags.
-In practice, you’d never buy cement that way; you’d order it by volume or weight That's the part that actually makes a difference..
+In practice, you’d never buy cement that way; you’d order it by volume or weight And that's really what it comes down to..

 Q: What’s the difference between cubic yards and cubic meters?